DIVISION OF RETIREMENT ASSETS

 Courts, by court order, can use Qualified Domestic Relations Orders (QDROs) to disperse retirement funds before retirement age at the time of divorce without penalty.
 Both the plan itself or funds that will be dispersed from the plan can be dispersed under a QDRO.

 Legal Help in Protecting Your Rights and Achieving a Resolution

 Elliot Heidelberger has handled hundreds of divorce cases involving the division of retirement assets.
 He handles high- and low-net-worth estates and is experienced in handling cases involving federal retirement benefits, railroad benefits, military benefits, Social Security benefits and more.
-To learn more, contact Elliot Heidelberger at our Wheaton or Hanover Park offices or downtown Chicago offices by calling 312-248-4575.
+To learn more, contact Elliot Heidelberger at our Naperville or Hanover Park offices or downtown Chicago offices by calling 312-248-4575.